You can watch a video summary of this post.

 - Using facial expressions in BSL

-- use the correct grammatical structure
+- Use the correct grammatical structure

 - Describing people, animals and objects